 Now, look at the skills you might have picked up naturally, outside of a career or any formal education and training.
 For example:

-- Are you great at organization or getting all the things done as a busy mom?
+Are you great at organization or getting all the things done when it seems like you don’t have any time to spare?

 Put it on the list.